How to Place a Baby for Adoption in Ohio in 5 Simple Steps

 Again, adoption isn’t going to be the right unplanned pregnancy option for every woman.
 But maybe it is for you.

-Phrases like “giving a baby up for adoption” or “putting a baby up for adoption” in Ohio don’t take into account the serious amount of thought and love that go into an adoption decision.
-Every pregnant woman considering adoption in Ohio will have a different reason for thinking about adoption for her baby, but there is a common thread— anyone considering adoption is doing so because they want the best for their baby.
+Here’s what you should know first: Phrases like “giving a baby up for adoption” or “putting a baby up for adoption” in Ohio don’t take into account the serious amount of thought and love that go into an adoption decision.
+Every pregnant woman considering “giving a baby up” for adoption in Ohio will have a different reason for doing so, but there is a common thread— anyone considering adoption is doing so because they want the best for their baby.

 You may have some questions at this stage.
-Other pregnant women thinking about adoption in Ohio often ask questions like:
+That’s completely normal.
+Other pregnant women thinking about adoption in Ohio often ask us questions like:

-We’re here to answer any questions you might have.
+We’re here to answer all these questions and more.
 Call us at 1-800-ADOPTION now.
-It’s free, confidential, available 24 hours and there’s no obligation to choose adoption.
+It’s free, confidential, available 24 hours, and there’s never any obligation to choose adoption.

 If you choose to pursue adoption, you’re in full control of the process.
 You’re in charge of all the decisions when you’re giving your baby up for adoption in Ohio, including: